Social Media Statistics 2026: 50 Key Numbers With Sources

 Last updated:

 Social media now reaches 5.66 billion user identities worldwide.
 People spend 18 hours and 36 minutes per week on social platforms.
-41% of Gen Z go to social media first when they need information — not Google.
+46% of Gen Z prefer social media over search engines when they go looking for information.
 Google’s AI Overviews are correlating with a 58% drop in click-through rates for top-ranking pages.
 Global social ad spending hit $277 billion in 2025.
 And 94% of marketers plan to use AI for content creation in 2026.

 Those are 6 of the 50 statistics below.
 Here’s the full picture.